Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Algebraic set-up: virtually free groups and Bass--Serre theory

 \subsection{A first result: structure of virtually free groups acting on the circle}

 After this digression we come back to groups acting on the circle.
-From Karrass-Pietrowski-Solitar theorem we derive a very precise description of virtually free groups in $\mathsf{Homeo}_+(\T)$.
+From Karrass--Pietrowski--Solitar Theorem (Theorem \ref{t:virt_free}) we derive a very precise description of virtually free groups in $\mathsf{Homeo}_+(\T)$.
 In \cite{euler}, Ghys proves that a finitely generated group $G$ of real-analytic circle diffeomorphisms with minimal invariant Cantor set has a finite-index, normal free subgroup $H$ such that the quotient $G/H$ is abelian (see Remarque 4.4 in \cite{euler}).
 Here we generalize this result:

 \begin{thm} Let $G\subset \mathsf{Homeo}_+(\T)$ be a finitely generated virtually free group (possibly virtually cyclic).
 Then $G$ is free-by-finite cyclic: there exists a normal free subgroup $H\subset G$ of finite index such that the quotient $G/H$ is cyclic. \end{thm}